sigsum/sigsum/README.md

 A minimal statement encodes the following claim: the data has cryptographic hash
 X.  You can add additional meaning to each statement.
 For example, you may use a sigsum log to claim that

-	_everyone gets the same news articles_,
+- everyone gets the same news articles,
-	_software package X builds reproducibly_, or
+- software package X builds reproducibly, or
-	_a list of key-value pairs is maintained with policy Y_.
+- a list of key-value pairs is maintained with policy Y.

 Sigsum logging makes it reasonable to believe your claims by adding enough discoverability to verify them.